Innosilicon Miner Hash Board Repair Guide [EN]

 5. When locating the faulty chip, the chip needs to be welded again.
 The method is to add flux around the chip (preferably no-clean flux), heat the solder joints of the chip pins to a dissolved state, move gently up and down, left and right to press the chip; prompting the chip pins and pads Re-melt and collect tin.
 In order to achieve the effect of tinning again.
 If the fault remains the same after re-soldering, you can directly replace the chip.

 6. The repaired arithmetic board must be tested twice or more during testing.
-Two test times before and after: for the first time, after the replacement of parts is completed, the computing board needs to be cooled down, and after passing the test, put it aside first.
+Two test times before and after: for the first time, after the replacement of parts is completed, the hash board needs to be cooled down, and after passing the test, put it aside first.
 For the second time, after a few minutes wait for the arithmetic board to cool down completely, perform the test again.
 Although the time for the two tests is a few minutes, this does not affect the work.
 Put the repaired board aside, continue to repair the second board, wait for the second board to be repaired and set it aside to cool down, and then test the first board.
 In this way, the time is just staggered, and the total time is not delayed.

 7. The repaired board.
 It is necessary to classify the faults and make records of the type, location, reason, etc. of the replacement components.
 For feedback back to production and after‑sales, Research and development.